 H.R.
-726 would not only save Grand Ronde time and money which could be better utilized serving its membership, but would also streamline the Department's land-into-trust responsibilities to Grand Ronde, thus saving taxpayer money.
+841 would not only save Grand Ronde time and money that could be better utilized serving its membership, but would also streamline the Interior Department's land-into-trust responsibilities to Grand Ronde, thus saving taxpayer money.
+At a time when federal financial support for Indian Country is dramatically decreasing, Grand Ronde should be afforded the tools necessary to reduce its costs and maximize savings.